 5.)
 There are more Membership and Payment Options

-Cannabis clubs in Madrid offer a variety of membership options, which is not the case in Barcelona where nearly all clubs only offer a 1 year membership.
-In Madrid, you can choose anywhere from one month to three, six or 12 month membership options.
+Cannabis clubs in Madrid usually offer a variety of membership options, which is not the case in Barcelona where nearly all clubs only offer a fixed 1 year membership.
+In Madrid, you can choose anywhere from one, three, six, or 12 month membership options.
 This helps clubs to keep only an active membership base.
 This is a critical part of staying within the “closed-circle doctrine” that lawmakers and enforcers look at when examining if a cannabis association is operating within the law.
+Often, inactive members are purged from Madrid’s more professional cannabis clubs, in an effort to keep overall membership numbers under control.

 If you place the cannabis in your undergarments, you should be safe because under the law, Spanish police cannot search there without a warrant.

-If you are searched by police and they find cannabis on you, it would not be wise to say that you acquired the marijuana at a cannabis club.
+If you are searched by police and they find cannabis on you, it would not be wise to say that you acquired the marijuana at a cannabis club in Madrid.
 It’s better not to identify the club if possible; you can merely tell the police that you got the weed the old fashioned way; on the street.

 7.)
 Police Only Mess with Rebel Clubs

 In Madrid, police don’t really bother the cannabis clubs too much unless there are blatant violations of laws.
-The two biggest crimes that authorities now consider regarding private cannabis clubs are;
+The two biggest crimes that authorities now consider regarding private cannabis clubs in Madrid are;

 - Is the club engaged in illegal activity?